JackieZhangdx/WeakSupervisedSegmentationList/README.md

-# Weak Supervised Semantic Segmentation
+# Weak Supervised Semantic Segmentation list

 This repository contains lists of state-or-art weak supervised semantic segmentation works.
 Papers and resources are listed below according to supervision types.
 (on progress)